madeline-xs/madeline-xs/README.md

 ## Hello, I'm Madeline

-I am a self-directed software engineer working to implement cryptographic standards that strengthen user privacy.
+I am a software engineer working to implement cryptographic standards that strengthen user privacy.
 Previously I worked on production systems in the healthcare and financial sectors.

 ### misaka-mls